bitsacco/os/README.md

 ## Support

-Bitsacco Open Source is MIT-licensed.
+Bitsacco Server is MIT-licensed.
 We grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://bitsacco.com/opensource).

 ## Stay in touch